eclipse/kuksa.val/kuksa-client/docs/examples/async-grpc.md

 asyncio.run(main())
 ```

-Besides this there is a solution where you are not using the client as context-manager
+Besides this there is a solution where you are not using the client as context-manager.
+Then you must explicitly call `connect()`.

 ```python
 import asyncio